-All complaints must identify the judge against whom the complaint is being filed and specify the allegations upon which the complaint is based.
+All complaints must identify the judge against whom the Confidential Request for Investigation is being filed and specify the allegations upon which the request is based.
 If a court case is involved, you will be asked for relevant information related to the case, such as the names of lawyers on both sides.
 You may also send the Board copies of documents to support your allegations but they will not be returned.
 To speed the process along, it helps to give the Board as much information as you possibly can.

 Do I have to identify myself when I file a complaint?